-Semester One Semester Two Drumming - hand drumming and Electronic Music percussion ensemble Compose or Cover The Blues Compose or Cover - small group compositions / arrangements
+Semester 1 Semester 2 Drum it! - hand drumming and percussion ensemble Create it! - electronic music and soundtrack creation Pitch it! - singing and class instrumental ensembles Compose or Cover - small group compositions / arrangements

 Year 8 Music allows for a more detailed investigation of the elements of music through a variety of practical, theoretical and creative activities.
 Given lessons occur more frequently there is increased opportunity for concentrated performance work, as a soloist and within an ensemble.
 Students who do not possess specific skills on an instrument will still be able to participate using their voice or a range of percussion instruments.